Finite-size effects and scaling properties of chiral and baryon-number fluctuations: Introduction

 Our aim is solely to provide a qualitative picture of how the transition is affected when the system has a finite spatial extent from a theoretical point of view.
 For the emerging phenomena, we distinguish two regimes at finite sizes: First, for a finite but large volume, the non-critical quantities are almost unaffected (since dominated by the regular part), especially at low chemical potential, while the fluctuations in the vicinity of the critical point follow the expected finite-size scaling.
-Second, when the system size is sufficiently small (in the present work, $L\lesssim10-20$ fm), a correction to the scaling behavior emerges, while the thermodynamics and the phase diagram change significantly.
-These are genuine finite-size effects.
+Second, when the system size is sufficiently small (in the present work, at linear sizes $L\lesssim10-20$ fm, for higher-order fluctuations on the freeze-out line $L\lesssim 40$ fm), a correction to the scaling behavior emerges, while the thermodynamics and the phase diagram change significantly.
+These are the genuine finite-size effects.
+The momentum space discretization and the gradient term, becoming relevant below $L\approx10$ fm, also contribute to these effects.
+While there are further limitations---such as canonical effects, critical slowing down, finite time, and also the fluctuation of the finite size---in a realistic physical system, these are beyond the scope of the present work.

-This work is organized as follows.
-In Sec.~\ref{sec:method}, we introduce our framework to study finite-size effects in an effective model, based on an effective potential and the integration over a single scalar field.
+The paper is organized as follows.
+In Sec.~\ref{sec:method}, we introduce our framework to study finite-size effects in an effective model, based on the integration over a constant field mode.
 We also present our model setup, as well as the technical details of parametrization and scaling.
 Our results for the size dependence of the different physical quantities, their scaling behavior, and the phase diagram are given in Sec.~\ref{sec:results}, where we also discuss the effect of the phase coexistence.
+Sec.~\ref{sec:Fluct} is devoted to the finite-size effects on the fluctuations of the net baryon number along the phase boundary and the freeze-out line.
 Our conclusions are given in Sec.~\ref{sec:conclusion}.
 An appendix is included to provide the definitions used in our framework.